imattau/bookstr/README.md

 - **Theme** – pick one of the preset palettes via the theme selector.
 - **Yearly reading goal** – store your annual goal which updates progress in the library view.
 - **Clear Cached Books** – remove any books saved for offline reading.
-- **Relays** – open the relay settings screen to add or remove relay URLs or bulk add them from followed authors.
+- **Relays** – the dedicated relay settings page lets you add or remove relay URLs and bulk add them from people you follow.
+Updates are saved so your relay list remains in sync.

 ## Getting Started

 1. Ensure you are running **Node.js 20** or later.
+2. Copy `.env.example` to `.env` and edit the values for your environment.
+At a minimum set `VITE_RELAY_URLS` and `VITE_API_BASE`.
-2. Install dependencies
+3. Install dependencies
    ```bash
    npm install
    ```
-3. Start a development server.
+4. Start a development server.
 If you use [Vite](https://vitejs.dev/) you can
    run:
    ```bash
    npx vite
    ```
    The entry point is `src/main.tsx`.
-4. Build the PWA for production.
+5. Build the PWA for production.
 With Vite the build command is:
    ```bash
    npx vite build
    ```
    The generated files in `dist/` can be served with any static server.
 During this step `vite-plugin-pwa` injects a precache manifest into `src/sw.ts` and outputs the compiled service worker as `dist/sw.js`.
-5. If no NIP‑07 wallet is detected, you can still log in by pasting your private key into the login screen to sign events manually.
+6. If no NIP‑07 wallet is detected, you can still log in by pasting your private key into the login screen to sign events manually.

 For a step-by-step guide on using the book publishing wizard, see